arve0/master/thesis_web.md

 First approach on stitching was to use existing stitching software, in specific the *Grid/Collection stitching*-plugin of Fiji [@_fiji_2015].
 The plugins finds displacements between images by using phase correlation, and it works fairly well except for the lack of control when phase correlation fails.
 The failing of the phase correlation is mainly due to little entropy in the seam between images.
 It can be seen in [@fig:stitching (a)], where the failed row have to much overlap.
-In the failed row there is a clean cut in the sense that the overlap between the images contain background only and no specimen.
+The failed row is a clean cut in the sense that the overlap between the images contain background only and no specimen.
 A background surface is quite even and will give a flat correlation in contrast to the wanted peak which express a match is found.
-In other words, the overlap between the two rows contain little information to correlate and the match fails.
+In other words, the overlap between the images contain too little information for correlation and the match fails.

-chosen when stitching the overview image.
-Using the same overlap in this context gives reliable stitching with negligible errors.
-The overlap is chosen by calculating all overlaps with phase correlation and taking the median.
-The stitching was put in a Python package and can be used as shown in [@lst:stitch].
+In addition to failures of phase correlation, we would also like to constrain stitch between two images to be in one dimension only.
+This is due to the systematic error which may occur if coordinate system of stage and scanning pattern is not the same.
+E.g., consider two side by side images as in [@fig:rotation].
+We know that the stage translation is only in x-direction, but the phase correlation tells us otherwise.
+As we want to register images into the stage coordinate system, rotation of scanning mirror is adjusted, but some minor rotation may still be experienced.
+This might be due stage inaccuriancy, unlinearities in scanning pattern or wrong match from the phase correlation.
+Whatever the cause, offsetting images in dimension only gives at worst an error in $X$ in the end of every stitch, but in case of offsetting in bot dimensions gives at worst a growing error.
+A way to overcome the error is by calculating
+$X$ from the nearest image metadata, but this was not looked into.

+Taking away outliers in the registered translation of [@fig:stitching (b)] gave standard deviation of 2.5 pixels, which in the context of overview images gives enough precission for defining the SHG scan job.

+The stitching algorithm can be used with the python package `microscopestitching` [@seljebu_microscopestitching_2015], [@lst:microscopestitching] show an example of how to use it.

 Listing: Stitching images with the Python package *microscopestitching*.